Relevant Constitutional Principles

 - Content-neutral limitations on speech, known as “time, place, and manner” restrictions, will be upheld in court when they are narrowly tailored to advance a significant government interest.
 Unlike content-based restrictions, they do not need to be the only means adequate to protect the government's interest.

-- Time, place, and manner restrictions, such as banning weapons and paramilitary activity by all participants in a public event, may be justified for public-safety reasons.
+- Time, place, and manner restrictions, such as banning paramilitary activity by all participants in a public event, may be justified for public-safety reasons.

 - Giving unfettered discretion to local officials, whether as part of an advance permitting process or during the event itself, is unlikely to withstand First Amendment scrutiny.